 - Numerous microservices patterns exist, will have to determine which is the best fit for your application.

 A microservices initiative will require a cultural shift in organizations seeking to adopt them.
 They require a mature agile and DevOps culture.
 With a microservices based application, teams need to be enabled to manage the entire lifecycle of a service.
-This often requires migrating competencies and decision making from managers and architects to individual teams.
+This often requires migrating competencies and decision-making from managers and architects to individual teams.
 This change in hierarchy can be difficult for some people within the organization to accept.
 Therefore, ensuring experienced members and upper management have bought into the initiative is an important first step.
 Also, communication between individuals and teams becomes much more challenging as teams may not always have visibility of the big picture and how individual services must work with each other to create a usable application.

 An organization will also need to determine if their people possess the skills and experience necessary to take on a microservices based application.
 Because a team may be responsible for a single service, developers must be knowledgeable about developing, deploying, testing, and monitoring an application.
 It will also be a requirement to ensure you have DevOps and release automation skills as a component to each team.

-Another disadvantage of a microservices architecture is growing costs.
+Among other microservice disadvantages in its architecture is growing costs.
 Services will need to communicate with each other, resulting in a lot of remote calls.
 These remote calls result in higher costs associated with network latency and processing than with traditional architectures.
 Developers will want to put forth their best efforts in order to reduce the number of calls.
 Another driver of increased cost is a higher resource demand as each service will require its own runtime environment and CPU.
 This is a requirement to keep each instance isolated.
 Also, due to each service utilizing its own language and technology stack, these application design and architecture non-uniformities can drive up the overall resources the organization expends on management and maintenance.

-When compared to a monolithic application microservices pose enormous security challenges due to the increases in inter-service communication over the network.
+Compared to a monolithic application microservices pose enormous security challenges due to the increases in inter-service communication over the network.
 All of these interactions create an opportunity to outside entities to gain access to the system.

-While microservices can pave the way to substantial improvements to an organizations culture, capabilities, and ability to complete, they are not without risk.
+While micro services can pave the way to substantial improvements to an organizations culture, capabilities, and ability to complete, they are not without risk.
 Understanding and planning for the disadvantages of a microservices migration is the key to success.
 We hope after reading this article you are more aware and better prepared to tackle the challenge.
 Now that you are familiar with the disadvantages of a microservices architecture, feel free to read this article about microservices advantages.

-If you would like more information, or assistance with planning and preparing for a microservices migration, we can help.
+If you would like more information, or assistance with planning and preparing for a micro services migration, we can help.
 We have helped dozens of companies decouple their monolithic applications and were able to successfully navigate the pitfalls that a complex microservices migration presents.
 Please drop us a line below, or give us a call, and we can help walk you through every step of your journey.